timfoley/4dollarMarkdown/README.md

 # 4dollarMarkdown
-$4 Dollar a Day Cookbook by Leanne Brown in Markdown format for easy hacking
+[$4 Dollar a Day Cookbook](http://www.leannebrown.com/) by Leanne Brown in Markdown format for easy hacking.